5 Signs You Need New Brakes

 Does your car make an odd noise while you’re cruising down the road?
 If you hear squealing, grinding, or pieces of metal rubbing together, your brakes are indicating that they need a repair.
 But how do you detect where certain sounds are coming from?

 A squeal means your brake pads have worn down to the low pad indicator and need a complete brake pad replacement service.
 On the other hand, a harsh grinding noise means you’ve gone right through the brake pads and the metal backing of the pad is now contacting the metal rotors, possibly damaging the rotors, which is a more extensive repair.
 Check out this guide on brake pad replacement costs.

 Changes in vehicle direction

 Believe it or not, brake pad wear and tear won’t always happen simultaneously.
 Does the nose of your car pull to the right or left when braking, without you turning the wheel?
 This is a common symptom of a stuck caliper, a collapsed brake hose, or uneven brake pad erosion.
-While there are other common causes of vehicle drifting, bad brakes should be your most important safety concern.
+While there are other common causes of your vehicle drifting, bad brakes should be your most important safety concern.
 With that said, you should get a free brake quote and schedule a brake pad repair to get the issue resolved.

 Brake pedal vibrations or pulsing